 The Working Party noted that in the documents put at its disposal there was a number of discrepancies.
 The translation did not always seem reliable and it was not always clear which text is in fact in force.
-With respect to F.B.H., most of the problems could be settled at the meeting of 27 June 1996 with representatives of F.B.H and B.H But due to the regrettable non-participation of representatives of RS in this meeting, the same can not be said for the Constitution of R.S.
-The main comments made should however remain valid even if some adjustments in detail may be necessary.
+With respect to F.B.H., most of the problems could be settled at the meeting of 27 June 1996 with representatives of F.B.H and B.H.
+The exchange of views with representatives of RS on 28 August 1996 permitted a clarification of most of the issues concerning the text of the constitution of RS.